 Kentwood is a medium-sized city located in the state of Michigan.
 With a population of 51,898 people and ten constituent neighborhoods, Kentwood is the 30th largest community in Michigan.

-Unlike some cities, Kentwood isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Kentwood are a mix of both white- and blue-collar jobs.
+Kentwood is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Kentwood is a city of sales and office workers, professionals, and production and manufacturing workers.
 There are especially a lot of people living in Kentwood who work in office and administrative support (14.26%), sales jobs (8.62%), and management occupations (8.14%).

 Also of interest is that Kentwood has more people living here who work in computers and math than 95% of the places in the US.